HOW-TO

 First, check your running processes to see what is actually consuming your resources.
 If you are on Windows 11, right-click the Start button and select Task Manager.
 Look at the CPU and Memory columns to see if a specific program is hogging 90% of your power.
 While you are there, click the “Startup” tab to see which apps are launching the moment you turn the computer on.
 Disabling unnecessary startup items can often stop the lag that feels like a malware infection.

 Next, verify your browser health.
 If you use Google Chrome or Microsoft Edge, go into your Extensions settings and remove anything you do not recognize.
-A lot of “malware” is actually just a bad piece of adware living in your browser.
+A lot of malware is actually just a bad piece of adware living in your browser.

 If you suspect a network issue is causing the slowdown, try flushing your DNS cache.
 Open the Command Prompt as an administrator by typing “cmd” in your search bar.
 Type ipconfig /flushdns and hit Enter.
 This clears out old, potentially corrupted web address data that might be redirecting your traffic to suspicious sites.

 It is also worth checking your drive health.
 If your laptop is clicking or freezing during file transfers, the problem might be a failing NVMe SSD rather than a virus.
 You can check the SMART data status in Windows by typing wmic diskdrive get status into the command prompt.
-If it says anything other than “OK,” you have a hardware problem that no antivirus can fix.
+If it says anything other than “OK,” you have a hardware problem that no antivirus program can fix.

 The Best Options for Windows 11 and 10

 Windows users have the most complex landscape because the platform is the primary target for most malware authors.
 If you own a modern HP Pavilion or a Microsoft Surface Laptop 5, you already have built-in protection.
+Choosing the right antivirus software for Windows 11 depends on whether you want automated simplicity or granular control.

-Microsoft Defender
+Microsoft Defender and Windows Security

 Microsoft Defender is no longer the joke it was ten years ago.
 It is deeply integrated into the Windows kernel, which means it doesn’t struggle as much with system compatibility as third-party tools do.
-Because it is free and comes pre-installed, it handles the vast majority of home users perfectly fine.
+Because it is free and comes pre-installed, Windows Security handles the vast majority of home users perfectly fine.

 Bitdefender and Norton